nasa-fornax/fornax-demo-notebooks/spectroscopy/explore_Euclid_data.md

  &bull; work with data in the cloud

- &bull; download and visualize Euclid images
+ &bull; get and visualize Euclid images

- &bull; download and visualize Euclid spectra
+ &bull; get and visualize Euclid spectra

 ## Introduction
+This notebook is written to be used in Fornax which is a cloud based computing platform using AWS.
+It will access Euclid data stored in the cloud.
+The user does not need to know where the actual data are stored.
+We will want to make sure the data access methods work from various locations.
 <!-- #endregion -->

 ## 1. Define the Sample